sim246/React-Disaster-Website/Report.md

 Added useEffect cleanup for all the fetches, stops component from re-rendering when clicking on countries in the map quickly.
 Added caching for the map …
 Added set selected Year validation, stops unnecessary fetches that return 404 errors.
+Used memo to provide the cached result when it's the same input.

 ### useEffect Cleanup
 Lead: Simona